What Is Mediation?

 Progressive Conflict Solutions mediation clients will receive the following (varies depending on mediation type):

-- Assignments before and between meetings to advance informed and efficient negotiations, if appropriate
+- Assignments before and between meetings to advance informed and efficient negotiations, if appropriate.

 - Facilitated discussion of each participant’s concerns, interests and goals.

-- Suggestions for possible negotiated solutions and assistance with brainstorming and testing options
+- Suggestions for possible negotiated solutions and assistance with brainstorming and testing options.

-- For divorce and custody conflicts, mediation of all issues needed to advance development of a divorce decree and/or custody agreement
+- For divorce and custody conflicts, mediation of all issues needed to advance development of a divorce decree and/or custody agreement.

 - Referrals to allied professionals who respect and understand the mediation process and whose expertise can facilitate aspects of your agreement.
-This includes partnering with a local divorce filing service which can help you efficiently complete the legal process for your divorce.

 We do not provide: